How to plan a successful kitchen layout using zones

 We’re talking about beer, wine, spirits, cocktails, whatever your poison.
 Maybe you like to entertain.
 Maybe you’re precious about the ambient temperature required for wine storage.
 Maybe a separate bar fridge for the beers needed because there’s not enough room in the main fridge.
 Maybe healthy smoothies are more your thing.
 Make a special area for drinks if you have room in the kitchen.
 And don’t forget H2O.
 If you need a water cooler, try to allocate a spot for it.

 Breakfast Bar Zone

 Do you want to be able to perch somewhere quickly in the morning to eat breakfast?
 Or have a quick snack during the day?
 Maybe you’d like an area where someone can sit down and chat to you while you cook.
 A breakfast bar is traditionally a raised area, along the back of a bench.
 But now many people are opening up their spaces and making it the same level as the bench.

 If you’re going to be using this for most meals, or you’re not particularly a fan of climbing up onto stools, think about lowering the area to dining table height.
 Different height benchtops in a kitchen design are not only ergonomic but also add interest to the space.

-TIP: You could even try to visualise yourself making scrambled eggs or something.
-Walk yourself through it step by step.
+TIP: Try to visualise yourself cooking something in the kitchen layout you've created.
+I like to imagine myself making scrambled eggs :) Walk yourself through it step by step.
 From getting it all out, prep, cooking, and cleaning up.